anksank/kafka/README.md

 Small, fast batches of messages, while sending (producer), writing (broker), and receiving (consumer).
 It makes use of the modern OS system functions like Pagecache and Linux sendfile() system call.
 By batching, the cost overhead of transmissing, flushing to disk, or doing a network fetch is amortized over the entire batch.

 ### Message Buffering

+- Each RecordBatch has a limit on the number of records that can be buffered.
+Configuration setting `batch.size` decides the limit.
+Max bytes that can be buffered each RecordBatch.
+- Another setting is `buffer.memory`: the threshold memory (no. of bytes) that will be used to buffer all the RecordBatches.
+- If high volume of records being buffered reaches the threshold established in buffer.memory, `max.block.ms` settings comes into effect.
+The number of milliseconds, the send method will be blocked for.
+This blocking method forces the thread on the producer to send more ProducerRecords onto the buffer.
+The hope is that, within the provided number of ms, the buffered contents will be trsansmitted and free up more buffer memory to free up more records to be enqueued.
+- When records are sent to RecordBatch, they wait for one of the 2 things to happen:
+  - Record accumulation occurs and when total buffer size reaches the per buffer batch size limit, records are sent immediately in a batch.
+  - Simultaneously, new records are being sent to other accumulators and record buffers.
+Another configuration called `linger.ms` is used: no. of ms an unfull buffer should wait before transmitting whatever records are waiting.
+In case of high frequency scenarios, linger.ms does not come into the picture.